Visit the institution website for COVID‑19 updates

 Months of entry

-The Human Biology specialisation combines fundamental human biology with clinical studies in a strong translational way.
+The Human Biology specialisation combines fundamental human biology with clinical studies in a strong translational way aimed at translating fundamental biomedical discoveries into applied clinical practice and public health issues.
 It provides you with extensive biological knowledge, and experience in working with animal and patient samples.
-In this way, you’ll be trained to bridge the gap between biomedical research results and clinical practice.
+You’ll be trained to bridge the gap between biomedical research results and clinical practice.

-This wouldn’t be possible within the walls of the Faculty of Science.
-That’s why there’s an extensive collaboration between the Faculty of Science and the Radboud university medical center in the field of Clinical Biology.
+This programme works closely with the Faculty of Science and the Radboud University Medical Center in the field of Clinical Biology.
 You’ll get the best of both worlds: a thorough background in for example molecular oncology, human genetics, physiology and metabolism as well as a clinical view on diseases.
 This is an excellent background for a medical researcher or a job at the interface of science and society, such as a consultant, policy officer or communications advisor in the area of food or health.

 Fees and funding